kesavanm/VIM-my-PHP-IDE/README.md

 * `Ctrl d` – Jump forward (down) a half screen
 * `Ctrl u` – Jump back (up) one half screen

-### Action over all Buffers
+### Action over all buffers/window

-`bufdo! %s/pattern/replace/ge`  - Subsuiting the replace with pattern on all buffers
+`:bufdo! %s/pattern/replacement/ge`  - subsuite the replacement with pattern on all buffers `:windo! diffthis`  		- compare the contents of buffers in the given window

 ### Closing Windows/Tabs/VIM